aroberge/avantpy/proposal/idea.md

 #### Three types of loops

-When writing programs, there are 3 basic cases for writing a loop:
+For an experience programmer, there are 3 basic cases for writing a loop:

 1. repeating some instructions for each item of a "collection";
 2. repeating some instructions while or until a certain condition is met;